Uniswap/interface/CONTRIBUTING.md

   - An Ethereum node should be the only critical dependency
   - All other external dependencies should only enhance the UX ([graceful degradation](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation))
 - Accessibility: anyone can use the interface
-  - The interface should be responsive, small and run well on low performance devices (majority of swaps on mobile!)
+  - The interface should be responsive, small and also run well on low performance devices (majority of swaps on mobile!)

 ## Release process